Securing Your Connection:

 For Tablets (iPad):

-First, read Securing your Connection, MIDI Cable and USB Connection.
+First, read Securing your Connection, MIDI Cable, USB Connection and Read Your Keyboard's User Manual.

 There are some instances where you need to select your MIDI device after opening the app.
 Go to Settings - Piano.
 Select your keyboard under "Select MIDI device".